UK singles chart: Millward Brown era

 In February 1997, CIN and BARD agreed to a new 18-month deal for the charts.
 In 1998 the CSC agreed to new rules reducing the number of tracks on a single from four to three, playing time from 25 minutes to 20 and the compact disc single minimum dealer price to £1.79.
-This particularly affected the dance music industry which had previously released CDs full of remixes, with some labels having to edit or fade out remixes early in order to fit them on a CD single.
-On 1 July 1998, BARD and BPI took over management of the chart from CIN (a Miller Freeman and BPI venture) with new company Music Industry Chart Services (Mics); however, in August they decided to return to compiling the charts under the name CIN.
+This particularly affected the dance music industry which had previously released CDs full of remixes, with some labels editing or fading out remixes early to fit them on a CD single.
+On 1 July 1998, BARD and BPI took over management of the chart from CIN (a Miller Freeman and BPI venture) with new company Music Industry Chart Services (Mics); in August they decided to return to compiling the charts under the name CIN.

-In the late 1990s, the singles chart became more 'frontloaded', with many releases peaking in the first couple of weeks on chart.
+In the late 1990s, the singles chart became more "frontloaded", with many releases peaking in the first couple of weeks on chart.
 This helped Irish girl group B*Witched become the first pop band to debut at the top with each of their first four releases (with the group's singles found at number one in the period between June 1998 to March 1999).
 Between 1963 and the 1990s, only a few acts had reached number one with their first three chart hits.
-In the late 1990s, The Spice Girls and current record holders Westlife also outperformed this feat, with the former getting six and the latter seven number ones from the start of their careers.
+In the late 1990s, the Spice Girls and current record holders Westlife also outperformed this feat, with the former getting six and the latter seven number ones from the start of their careers.

 In 1999, Millward Brown began "re-chipping" some retailers' machines, in anticipation of the millennium bug.
-However, some independent retailers lost access to the record-label-funded Electronic Record Ordering System (Eros); it was "too costly to make it Year 2000 compliant".
-Towards the end of the 1990s companies anticipated distributing singles over the Internet, following the example of Beggars Banquet and Liquid Audio (who made 2,000 tracks available for digital download in the US).
+Some independent retailers lost access to the record-label-funded Electronic Record Ordering System (Eros); it was "too costly to make it Year 2000 compliant".
+Toward the end of the 1990s companies anticipated distributing singles over the Internet, following the example of Beggars Banquet and Liquid Audio (who made 2,000 tracks available for digital download in the US).

 On the Official Singles Chart for 22 September 2001, DJ Otzi's "Hey Baby" became the first single ever to jump to number one from outside the Top 40 when it went from number 45 to number one.
 "Hey Baby" had charted for seven weeks outside the Top 40 due to imported copies from the Republic of Ireland being available in UK chart shops and the fact that the officially released UK single had the same catalogue number as the Irish import, meaning that the CIN (Chart Information Network) did not list the two versions as separate versions, as they had done with ATB's "9 PM (Till I Come)", which had charted as five separate entries before the official release reached number one.